 Susan is married and resides in Fort Wayne, Indiana.
-She has two 12 year old sons who will be entering the 7th grade next fall.
+She has two sons who are in highschool.
 Besides spending time with her family, Susan enjoys reading, gardening, and spectating sports.
 Susan is currently learning to play the piano which has been her long-time dream.

 Mary Catherine "Cathy" Yaggy, MSN, GNP-BC

 Cathy Yaggy was born and raised in Kingsport, Tennessee.
 She attended Dobyns-Bennett High School and went on to Central College in Pella, Iowa where she earned a degree in pre-health with a focus in chemistry and biology in May of 1995.
 While interning at a physician's office several summers during college, she became acquainted with the role of nurse practitioner.